About the Getting Smart Team

-Alison manages GettingSmart.com by coordinating with regular and guest bloggers and integrating those posts into the daily content produced by the passionate Getting Smart staff.
-She ensures that our content reaches the broadest audience with the best use of social media, mainly our Twitter, Facebook, Pinterest and Youtube accounts.
-Throughout her years in the classroom, Alison found incredible value in attending educational events and conferences, is an organizer as well as regular attendee of Edcamps, and is a member of ISTE and an active member of the OAts (Oregon Academic Technology Society) Board.
+Alison manages GettingSmart.com by coordinating with regular and guest bloggers and integrating those posts with the daily content produced by the passionate Getting Smart staff.
+Throughout her years in the classroom, Alison found incredible value in attending educational events and conferences, is an organizer as well as regular attendee of edcamps, and is a member of ISTE and an active member of the OAts (Oregon Academic Technology Society) Board.
 On the Getting Smart team, Alison transfers that energy while covering these types of events for the blog and shares the benefits and inspiration a great education conference can give all educators.
-While receiving her BA in Middle/Secondary Education and English from Marquette University in Milwaukee, WI, Alison spent time teaching in the public schools, as well working as a curriculum designer and educator at Discovery World Museum in Milwaukee.
-After moving to Portland, OR with her family, Alison taught 5th grade and eventually moved to the computer lab to teach technology to grades kindergarten through eighth.
-She earned her MS in Curriculum and Instruction from Portland State University with an emphasis in educational technology.
+She holds a degree in Secondary Education and English from Marquette University and a MS in Curriculum and Instruction from Portland State University.

 Tom Vander Ark | CEO + Partner

-Tom Vander Ark is author of Getting Smart: How Digital Learning is Changing the World and founder of Getting Smart, a education advocacy firm.
-Tom is also a partner in Learn Capital, an education venture capital firm investing in edtech startups.
+Tom is author of Getting Smart: How Digital Learning is Changing the World and CEO of Getting Smart, a learning advocacy firm.
+Tom is also a partner in Learn Capital, an education venture firm.
 Previously he served as President of the X PRIZE Foundation and was the first Executive Director of Education for the Bill & Melinda Gates Foundation.
 Tom served as a public school superintendent in Washington State and has extensive private sector experience.
-Tom is chair of Charter Board Partners, Treasurer for the International Association for K-12 Online Learning (iNACOL), and serves on several other nonprofit boards.
-Tom received the Distinguished Achievement Medal and graduated from the Colorado School of Mines.
-He received his M.B.A. in finance from the University of Denver.
-He continues his education online.
+Tom is chair of Charter Board Partners, Treasurer for the International Association for K-12 Online Learning (iNACOL), and serves on several other boards.

 Karen Vander Ark | CFO + Partner